 ~ Warning – While the strategies are simple, this post is extra long because it is equal to a two hour discussion with fellow homeschool moms.
 Feel free to pin for later!

 I am a very practical person.
 And I am blessed with homeschool mentors.
-So I am sharing the simple strategies that have worked best for us over the last fourteen or so years of homeschooling.
+So I am sharing the simple strategies that have worked best for us over the years of homeschooling.

 We homeschool multiple ages.
 We have five children – three girls and two boys – ranging in age from six to 17.
 It’s the first year in over 14 years I haven’t homeschooled a preschooler!
 So, this year, I have two high schoolers, a middle schooler and two elementary learners.

 1. Keep Your Priorities in Order

 - As a Christian mother I aim to put God first, my husband second and the children come after that.
 Having a quiet time is a must.
 Getting that alone time with God first thing in the morning is my arsenal for the day.
 I know you know how important this is too.